 - Loft the bed, get a Murphy bed, or put bed on pulley and raise it.
 A bed takes up precious space.

 - Add a drop-down table or desk.

 - Create Hot and Cold Zones.
 Store what you use daily in easy to reach places (Hot zones).
-Store stuff you use less often in harder-to-reach places, like above fridge or top of closet (Cold zones).
+Store stuff you use less often in harder-to-reach places, like above the fridge or top of the closet (Cold zones).

 Janet Bernstein, The Organizing Professionals LLC

 These tips can help you downsize and organize:

 - Do you love it, need it or use it?
 Use this as your criteria.
 If an item doesn’t fit into one of these, then it doesn’t deserve a place in your home.

 - Schedule decluttering time on your calendar.
 We’re more likely to accomplish tasks when we have a plan.
 Even if you’re just scheduling a task with yourself, you’re more likely to get it done if you put it on your calendar.
 Then start scheduling regular decluttering appointments with yourself.

 - Less is more.
 The less you have, the more organized and productive you’re going to be.
 Decluttering is the first step in getting organized.

 - If you find it emotionally challenging to part with items, remember: If you keep everything then nothing is special.